Rebecca Godfrey: Career

 Her final novel, Peggy, was published posthumously by Random House in August 2024.
 It was completed from Godfrey's notes after her death by her friend and colleague Leslie Jamison.

-Death
+Personal life and death

+Godfrey married Herbert Wilson, and they had one child together, daughter Ada.
 Godfrey died from complications of lung cancer in New York City on October 3, 2022, at the age of 54.
-She is survived by her husband Herbert Wilson, their daughter Ada, and her mother.